Prerequisite Infrastructure

 6. (Optional) To support IPv6 traffic, choose IPv6 CIDR block, Amazon-provided IPv6 CIDR block.

-8. For Number of Availability Zones (AZs), we recommend that you provision subnets in at least two Availability Zones for a production environment.
-To choose the AZs for your subnets, expand Customize AZs.
-Otherwise, let AWS choose them for you.
+1. For Number of Availability Zones (AZs), it's recommended to provision subnets in at least two AZs for production.
+To select specific AZs, expand Customize AZs; otherwise, AWS will choose them automatically.

-11. (Optional) If you need to access Amazon S3 directly from your VPC, choose VPC endpoints, S3 Gateway.
+3. (Optional) If you need to access Amazon S3 directly from your VPC, choose VPC endpoints, S3 Gateway.
 This creates a gateway VPC endpoint for Amazon S3.
-For more information, see in the AWS PrivateLink Guide.
+For more information, see Gateway VPC endpoints in the AWS PrivateLink Guide.

 • When using a separate VPC for e6data, adding a tag, e.g.: app=e6data is recommended to help monitor usage & costs.